-The foundation for inner work is established with Radical honesty and Mirroring.
+With Radical honesty and Mirroring the foundation for inner work is established.
 Now it’s time to reflect on responsible communication about what we’ve discovered, think and feel.
 In this article you’ll learn about two fundamental communication skills that have the power to shift your relationships to another level – especially in emotionally-tough situations:

 The I-Perspective & The Meta-Perspective